daniellyfrancis/daniellyfrancis/README.md

-- 👋 Hi, I’m @daniellyfrancis
+- 👋 Hi, I’m @daniellyfrancis;
 - 👀 I’m interested in programming, surf and travel;
-- 🌱 I’m currently learning web development;
+- 🌱 I’m currently learning web development (Javascript, ReactJS, Node.js);
 - 💞️ I’m looking to collaborate on projects for beginners;
 - 📫 How to reach me danyzinhafns@gmail.com